 - Geoprobe Direct-Push Technology.

-- Hollow stem auger.
+- Hollow stem augers.

-- Managing drilling contractors.
+- Managing and communicating with drilling contractors.

 Collecting and interpreting natural gamma logs.

-Preparing geological reports.
+Preparing geological and environmental reports.

 Collecting and analyzing ground water samples utilizing low-flow sampling techniques.